.

 Step 2: Map Your Current and Future State

-Before engaging lab vendors, testing organizations must develop a clear understanding of their current operations and future goals.
+Before engaging LIS vendors, testing organizations must develop a clear understanding of their current operations and future goals.

-1. Documenting current workflows (such as order entry, accessioning, reporting, laboratory billing, and QA processes).
+• The documentation of current workflows, such as order entry, accessioning, reporting, laboratory billing, and QA processes.

-2. Listing all integrations with electronic health records (EHRs), laboratory billing systems, middleware, and instruments.
+• The listing of all integrations with EHRs, laboratory billing systems, middleware, and instruments.

-4. Envisioning the ideal state (such as automation goals, scalability needs, and user experience improvements).
+• The vision of the ideal future state, including automation goals, scalability needs, and user experience improvements.

 Discover More: Essential Anatomic Pathology LIS Software Features to Optimize Laboratory Workflow